Jeep scandal case: Purchase

-Corruption allegations
+Investigation

 Menon bypassed protocol to sign a deal worth Rs.
 80 lakh to the foreign firm for the purchase of the jeeps.

-Govind Ballabh Pant, the Home Minister and the Indian government announced on 30 September 1955 that the Jeep scandal case had been closed for judicial inquiry and ignored the suggestion by the Inquiry Committee, led by Ananthsayanam Ayyangar.
-He declared that "as far as Government was concerned it has made up its mind to close the matter.
-If the opposition was not satisfied they can make it an election issue".
+On 30 September 1955 the investigation into the matter was closed after nothing was found against anybody including Menon.
 Soon afterward, on 3 February 1956, Menon was inducted into the Nehru cabinet as minister without portfolio.
 Later, Menon became Prime Minister Jawaharlal Nehru's trusted ally as defence minister.
 However, there was no evidence to doubt Mr Menon's personal integrity.